Advanced search

 Summary of the safety profile

-The most commonly reported adverse reactions in patients treated with ASPAVELI were injection site reactions: injection site erythema, injection site pruritus, injection site swelling, injection site pain, injection site bruising.
-Other adverse reactions reported in more than 10% of patients during clinical studies were upper respiratory tract infection, diarrhoea, haemolysis, abdominal pain, headache, fatigue, and pyrexia, cough, urinary tract infection, vaccination complication, dizziness, pain in extremity, arthralgia, back pain, nausea.
+The most commonly reported adverse reactions in patients treated with pegcetacoplan were injection site reactions: injection site erythema, injection site pruritus, injection site swelling, injection site pain, injection site bruising.
+Other adverse reactions reported in more than 10% of patients during clinical studies were upper respiratory tract infection, diarrhoea, haemolysis, abdominal pain, headache, fatigue, pyrexia, cough, urinary tract infection, vaccination complication, pain in extremity, dizziness, arthralgia, and back pain.
 The most commonly reported serious adverse reactions were haemolysis and sepsis.

 Tabulated list of adverse reactions